Analyse opportunities and key obstacles of a Western Australian green steel industry

 Read the latest news on our research projects and other MRIWA updates

-Three outstanding students join the prestigious MRIWA Education Program for 2022, supporting minerals research for the benefit of all West Australians.
+Four outstanding research students join the prestigious MRIWA Education Program, supporting minerals research for the benefit of all West Australians